MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. To resume execution, click the **Continue** button, or press **F5**.

-1. Notice that each time the breakpoint it hit, execution stops.
+1. Notice that each time the breakpoint is hit, execution stops.

 1. To stop debugging, click the **Disconnect** button, or press **Shift + F5**.